 How did we end up at Hippodrome?

-In March 2019, I organized my birthday at the Kaberneeme RMK camp site.
-I invited 480 closest Facebook friends because it is not possible to invite more than 500 people on Facebook.
-Less than 10% of the invited people came.
-Meeting agenda foresaw opening of the grilling season, a tent sauna, ice hole and acro yoga.
-One of the guests was an old acquaintance, who told that he had not yet managed to visit the gym at Zelluloos.
+In March 2019, I organized my birthday party at the Kaberneeme RMK campfire site.
+I invited 500 of my closest Facebook friends, because Facebook doesn’t allow inviting more than 500 people.
+As expected, less than 10% of the invitees showed up.
+The programme included the opening of the grilling season, a tent sauna, winter swimming and acro yoga.
+One of the old acquaintances who showed up told that he hadn’t had a chance to go climbing in the Zelluloos gym (the history of Ronimisministeerium dates back to 2014, when we opened our first gym in what is now called the Fahle quarter).
 I told him he had two months before the gym was going to be demolished.
-To his question, “Where are you moving?” the only answer I had to offer was, “Somewhere outdoors.”
-After hearing that he mentioned his old horse stable, which he didn’t know what to do with.
+To his question: “Where are we moving?”
+I had only a vague answer: “Somewhere outdoors.”
+He then mentioned his old horse stable, which he couldn’t figure out what to do with.

 Play Video

 Ronimisministeerium moved into this beauty two months later.
 When moving from one apartment to another, it seems that there are crazy many things.
 Taking a climbing hall into pieces and moving it to another address is a war situation!
-It was necessary to order a truck with a garbage container and let the driver run several laps before all that could be taken was transported.
+A truck with a garbage bin had to be rented and the driver had to drive for several trips before everything that could be taken, was taken.
 Merciless construction began.

 The climbing walls were built in a 5-degree warm, pitch-dark gym, although it was already beautiful spring weather outside.
-Wall construction ninjas had arrived, in addition to Estonia from Russia and Finland and were able to climb in three weeks.
+The wall-building ninjas had come not only from Estonia, but also from Russia and Finland, and after only three weeks it was possible to climb.
 Record time!

 Yet, there was nothing else besides walls and mats at the gym.
 Jarmo, a former owner of the Boulderkeskus, who came to set up the access system, said after a short walk around the building, “This is the strangest thing I’ve seen in a long time.”
 I gave my best shot to take it as a compliment.
 After a while, he tried to smooth out his words and said, “This is going to be a better climbing gym than Zelluloos.”
 It was already clearly easier to hear.

 Pretty soon, the company’s project manager turned out to be a professional drunk, with his construction brigade being his evening drinking buddies.
 Immediately after cutting the window openings, the project manager disappeared with his team for a week.
-Since I didn’t want to pay a guard for sleeping on site, I camped at the gym on a crash pad for a week until another crew installed the windows.
+Since I didn’t want to pay the guard to sleep on the construction site, I camped out for a week on crash pads until another set of builders installed the windows.
 Neighbors’ stories about the thieves turned out to be largely unfounded – only a few mornings I found an empty pack of ham on the floor with a cat’s tooth marks.

-When the first customers arrived and enquired about the toilet, they were given advice to see where the horses were going and to follow their lead.
+When the first customers arrived and asked where the toilets were, they were advised to look where the horses go and follow their example.
 There were different opinions about sewerage.
-The CEO of the horse racecourse thought that there might not be a sewer in the building at all, but the owner of the building had a vague memory of doing number two in the building years ago.
+The manager of the Hipodrom race track thought that the building might not have a sewer, but the owner of the building vaguely remembered to having gone into the building for number two.

 A few weeks later, we made sanitary progress by finding the end of a sewer pipe hidden under the concrete pour.
 We placed the toilet seat on the pipe and connected it to water with a garden hose.
 Since the toilet bowl was located opposite the entrance, we built temporary walls from foam mats.
 We did not install a door on the toilet, but instead placed within arm’s reach a Finnish bouldering topo so that a visitor would have something to read or to throw should someone approach at the wrong time.
 It was time to make a soft launch!